unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 Scripture Links
 ^^^^^^^^^^^^^^^
 References to passages of Scripture, Old Testament, New Testament, of Septuagint also have a fixed format.
 When to add these will be discussed under the appropriate marker discussions, below.
 The basic format for this is given below and is followed by the optional abbreviated formats if consecutive passage citations are in the same book and then more abbreviated if consecutive passage citations are in the same book and the same chapter of that book.
 This basic format is slightly altered for books that have only one chapter.
 The Standard portion does not specify chapter 1, while the USFM format requires that chapter specification:
+..
+Requirement .2.1 Standard book name must follow table definitions and be followed by a space, if present Requirement .2.2 Standard chapter number must be followed by a colon, if present Requirement .2.3 Standard verse number (always required) Requirement .2.4 USFM BCV follow table and normal format (always required) Requirement .2.5 For books with only one chapter Standard chapter number and colon must be omitted Requirement .2.6 Standard book may be omitted for consecutive references to same book, with one or more chapters Requirement .2.7 Standard book, chapter, and its colon, may be omitted for consecutive references to same book and chapter Requirement .2.8 Psalms Standard to USFM chapter comparison per LXX to Canonical Mapping Requirement .2.9 Psalms Standard to USFM verse comparion decision per LXX to Canonical Mapping

 ::
   Basic format:
      [<Standard book name> <chapter number>:<verse number>](<USFM book name> <chapter number>:<verse number>)